elypia/yaml4deltaspike/README.md

 ```

 #### Indexed
-The non-indexed mode will convert the array of nested objects to the property key
+The indexed mode will convert the array of nested objects to the property key
 but with an index added, similarly to that of an array.

 ```properties